Sabra (person): History

 In November 1948, Arthur Koestler published an article titled "Israel: The Native Generation", in which he contrasted sabras with immigrant Jews, whom he described as a "lost generation".
-Koestler characterized sabras as "fearless to the point of recklessness, bold, extroverted, and little inclined towards, if not openly contemptuous of, intellectual pursuits", while also describing their worldview as "provincial and hyper-chauvinistic", shaped by the conditions of a settler community engaged in nation-building and constant defense against Palestinians.
+Koestler characterized sabras as "fearless to the point of recklessness, bold, extroverted, and little inclined towards, if not openly contemptuous of, intellectual pursuits", while also describing their worldview as "provincial and hyper-chauvinistic", shaped by the conditions of a settler community engaged in nation-building and constant defense against Arabs.

 That same month, following the declaration of Israeli independence earlier in the year, the State of Israel conducted its first census.
 Of the Jewish population of 716,700, approximately 35% were native-born.

 Participation in Zionist youth movements such as HaNoar HaOved VeHaLomed and Hashomer Hatzair, scouting, and compulsory military service were regarded as formative influences on sabra identity.

 In the 1950s and subsequent decades, several factors contributed to a decline in the use of the term, including mass immigration of Jews from Middle Eastern and North African countries, the growing influence of Western—particularly American—culture, and the political and social changes following the Six-Day War in 1967 and the Yom Kippur War in 1973.
 Jews born in Israel after 1948 were often referred to as the Dor haMedina (דור המדינה, “Statehood Generation”), a group commonly described as less defined by Labor Zionism and Israeli nationalism and more influenced by cultural pragmatism and global mass culture.

-The large-scale immigration to Israel following the 1948 Palestine war initially reduced the percentage of native-born Jews, which fell from 35% in 1948 to 25% in 1951.
+The large-scale immigration to Israel following the 1948 Arab-Israel war initially reduced the percentage of native-born Jews, which fell from 35% in 1948 to 25% in 1951.
 As immigration slowed and birthrates among both established and immigrant families rose, the percentage of native-born Jews increased again: reaching 33% in 1956, 38% in 1961, 40% in 1965, and 46% in 1970.

 The share of immigrants to natives reached an equilibrium in the mid-1970s and from then on sabras represented a majority of the Jewish population.
 Sabras were 57% of the Jewish population in 1983 and 61% in 1995.